josephllyd/odin-recipes/README.md

 # odin-recipes
-First Odin Project about Food Recipes in Filipino Style
+First Odin Project about Food Recipes in Filipino Style purely using HTML